Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: Introduction

+\new{ To demonstrate the efficiency of ZSLA, we synthesize 207 novel attribute detectors by leveraging only 32 seen ones from the CUB dataset.
+These novel attribute detectors are shown to be effective in capturing their corresponding semantic information and benefit both the attribute detection and localization for the samples in CUB dataset.
+Besides, we also synthesize $\alpha$-CLEVR dataset by \cite{clevr} for conducting the controlled experiments to further discuss the influence of noisy seen attribute labels.
+The results show that ZSLA can provide more robust annotations than the other baseline methods under the noisy scenario.
+Below, we highlight the contributions of this paper: }

-\begin{itemize} \item To the best of our knowledge, we are the first to propose ZSL for attributes to automatically annotate attribute labels for the zero-shot classification datasets. \item We propose a novel decompose-and-reassemble approach to single out the base attribute representations via applying intersection on the seen ones and synthesize the unseen attribute detectors by having the union operation over the base attributes representations. \item We show on the CUB dataset that, given only 32 attributes with manual annotations, ZSLA can synthesize novel attribute detectors to provide high-quality annotations for the dataset.
+\begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to propose ZSL for attributes to automatically annotate attribute labels for the zero-shot classification datasets. \item We propose a novel decompose-and-reassemble approach to single out the base attribute representations by applying intersection on the seen attribute detectors and synthesize the unseen ones by having the union operation over the base attributes representations. \item In Section \ref{sec:reannotate}, we show on the CUB dataset that, given only 32 attributes with manual annotations, ZSLA can synthesize novel attribute detectors to provide high-quality annotations for the dataset.
 By using the auto-annotated attributes, generalized zero-shot classification algorithms can also achieve comparable or even better performance than that using 312 manually-annotated attributes. \end{itemize}